Illinois Drug and Alcohol Treatment Programs

 Drug treatment facilities in Illinois typically provide medical detoxification and individual counseling.
 The treatment program cannot begin until the drug withdrawal symptoms have left your body.
 Once the transition to treatment has been made, an individual treatment program will be developed to meet your specific needs and it will be routinely re-evaluated.
 Drug treatment facilities in Illinois provide 24-hour medical, clinical and psychiatric care.

 It is important to begin therapy shortly after your medical detoxification, as this will provide you with the best chances of long-term success.
-There is also a program called Narcotics Anonymous (NA) that provides the support required to help you stay clean once your time spent in Illinois drug treatment centers has come to an end.
+There is also a program called Narcotics Anonymous (NA) that provides the support required to help you stay clean once your time spent in Illinois drug treatment programs has come to an end.

 Cocaine addiction is a complex addiction as it causes biological changes in the brain, and if you have this addiction it is probable that you have other problems concerning your family, friends and your environment.
 Therefore, the comprehensive treatment for this addiction includes assessment of social and medical aspects specific to cocaine.

 In outpatient and residential settings, behavioral treatments have been proven to be highly successful for treatment.
 Cognitive behavior therapy has been very effective in preventing relapses, which uses the learning processes to help people recognize the difficult situations and cope effectively.
-There are several methods of treatment offered at Illinois addiction treatment centers.
+There are several methods of treatment offered at Illinois addiction treatment programs.

 Heroin withdrawal symptoms can be safely managed at a medical detox center.
 Methadone is often used, which can lessen severe withdrawal symptoms.
 The rehab center will help you get to the root causes of your addiction, making sobriety much more obtainable.

 Prescription pill addiction is a growing problem.
 These addictions can often occur following a trauma with serious injuries or a painful medical condition that requires pain medication.
-If you are addicted to prescription pain killers, a rehab program can help you beat the addiction, and it can be a positive experience.
+If you are addicted to prescription painkillers, a rehab program can help you beat the addiction, and it can be a positive experience.

 The statistics for cocaine reveal that in 2009 there were 8,432 people who attended drug treatment facilities in Illinois and another 1,626 people were admitted for an addiction to cocaine by other methods other than smoking.
 While the majority of addicts are admitted to Illinois drug rehab for smoking crack cocaine, many are still poly-drug abusers of more than substance.

 Heroin is one of the most dangerous and addictive drugs, and it is a major problem in Illinois.
-In 2009 there were 19,254 admissions to an alcohol and drug rehab centers in the state.
+In 2009 there were 19,254 admissions to an alcohol and drug rehab programs in the state.

 In Illinois hydrocodone products, particularly Oxycodone and now methadone, are all highly abused prescription drugs.
 Out of the 1,668 admissions to treatment facilities in Illinois for prescription abuse, 50.4 percent were male and 90.5 percent were white.